How to Get Out of a Cintas Contract (Read This First)

 Switching to a Cintas competitor will not solve your problems, because in this industry, the truth is that all vendors will take advantage if the contract wasn’t properly negotiated or monitored.

-So lesson #1: always get professional assistance before signing a contract.
+So lesson #1: always get professional assistance before signing a contract and seek expert answers to your contract questions.
 That being said, if you’re already locked in a bad contract, we can assist as well.

-1. At P3 Cost Analysts, we average saving our clients 30-40% off their uniform and linen expenses.
+1. At , we average saving our clients 30-40% off their uniform and linen expenses.
+We also provide tips for reducing expenses, such as reviewing your service levels and disputing unnecessary charges.
 And if we can’t save you anything, we won’t charge you a fee.

 2. Cost is just one element, though.
-We’ll perform a uniform and linen service audit and provide a thorough report that shows all errors and overcharges, together with an explanation of where you can save.
+We’ll perform a and provide a thorough report that shows all errors and overcharges, together with an explanation of where you can save and how to limit unnecessary expenses.

-3. We will help with the renegotiation of your current agreement and the implementation of contract terms and conditions that protect you instead of Cintas.
+3. We will help with the renegotiation of your current agreement and the implementation of contract terms and conditions that protect you instead of Cintas, including strategies to limit services or contractual obligations.

 4. We will use our proprietary database of client benchmarks to ensure you have best-in-class pricing, as well as terms.